mariomolinam/academic-kickstart/content/research/index.md

 - Makoi, Kinga and **Mario D. Molina**.
 "How do conservatives and liberals apply fairness principles when they have information about group membership and the structure of economic opportunity?" (*Data analysis*)

-- Mario D. Molina, Nicholas Heiserman, and Mauricio Bucca.
+- **Mario D. Molina**, Nicholas Heiserman, and Mauricio Bucca.
 "Why migh the affluent level a playing field that advantages them?
 An experimental approach to the study of redistribution of opportunity."
 (Research design)

 - Bucca, Mauricio and **Mario D. Molina**.
 "Inequality of opportunity and outcomes, and its effects on the legitimacy of inequality and social cohesion." (*Research design*)